FC Barcelona – Real Madrid: the downfall of gambler Julen Lopetegui (5-1)

 With only Daniel Carvajal injured, Lopetegui lined-up almost the same eleven that beat Viktoria Plzen in the Champions League last Tuesday.
 Raphaël Varane came back in the traditional 4-3-3 formation of Lopetegui, moving up Nacho to the right back position.

 Ernesto Valverde picked Clément Lenglet as the replacement of the injured Samuel Umtiti, while Rafinha had the unenviable task of replacing Lionel Messi.
-Barcelona started with the same . . .
+Barcelona started with the same eleven that did so well against Inter in the . . .